Pre-Sumerians

 are also dated to the Samarra.

-A major change is apparent in Level IV.
+change is apparent in Level IV.
 The fortifications are no

 longer used.
 Level V has been dated to the Halaf period."